 Until October 28th, customers can make a difference with a simple t-

-TORONTO, Oct.
-20 /CNW Telbec/ - Leading Canadian women's fashion retailer
+MONTREAL, Oct.
+20 /CNW Telbec/ - Leading Canadian women's fashion

-Jacob and Free The Children have joined forces to empower thousands of young
+retailer Jacob and Free The Children have joined forces to empower thousands

 organization, recognized as largest network of children helping children

 The campaign will run until October 28th in 170 Jacob and Jacob Connexion